 Therefore, verses 8 and 10 show that it was the practice for women to pray and to preach publicly in the Christian Church.

-RE WOMEN LEARNERS.
 In verses 11 and 12 Paul says something different.
 It is about a woman learning.
-Paul’s advice is always in accordance with the situation of the Christians under Nero the mad Emperor.
+Paul’s advice is always in accordance with the situation of the Christians under NERO, the mad Emperor.
 He reigned from 54 to 68 AD.
 Paul wrote to Timothy about 67 AD, as is commonly stated.

-The Roman policy of persecuting Christians was very strong for decades.
-There was Nero who used Christians as the scape-goat for his own crimes.
+Roman Policy of Persecuting Christian Initiated.
+Nero used Christians as the scape-goat for his own crimes.
 Those who confessed to being Christians were arrested.
 They were mocked and killed – some covered with the skins of wild beasts and then torn by dogs, some were thrown to the lions, some were crucified (as was Peter) and others were burned as torches to be lit at night.
 This persecution spread throughout the empire.
 It became an established Roman policy of persecution which even the Jews used against the Christians.

 It was a temporary measure.
 In order that the Jews would not be incited against the Christians, he said it was best for the women to be taught and to learn in a quiet manner.
 Then the Jews, who despised women, and hated Christians, would not find out and urge the Roman authorities to persecute the Christians.